Active Synchronous Distance Learning (ASDL) Course - September 2019

 Who can Apply:

 There is no course fee for participants from India.
 The candidates will be selected on competitive selection method.
-The candidates will be provided with the course manual (including background reading material and handouts), and relevant books.
+The candidates will be provided with the relevant course material (including background reading material and handouts).

-Food and stay arrangements at St. Johns will be made by Bangalore Boston Nutrition Collaborative (BBNC).
-Travel costs (train) will be reimbursed to participants from India.
+Food (lunch during course days) and stay arrangements at St. John's will be made by Bangalore Boston Nutrition Collaborative (BBNC).
+Travel costs (2nd AC train tickets) will be reimbursed to participants from India.

 For Application, CLICK HERE

-Didactic lectures and small group practical sessions will be given on the following topics:
+Didactic lectures (morning) and small group hands on sessions (afternoon) will be given on the following topics:

-Since 2009 we have trained about 1,000 health professionals from 32 cities and 60 Institutions.
-They include, doctors, nurses, pharmacists, ethics committee members, industry professionals, post graduate students, study coordinators, regulatory officials and health policy makers from India and other countries like Sri Lanka, Bangladesh, Kenya, Tanzania and the UK.
+Most of our training is conducted in collaboration with PHRI, McMaster University, Canada.
+To date, we have conducted 17 training programs and have trained 1189 participants from 70 institutions from 40 cities in 7 countries.
+They include, doctors, nurses, pharmacists, ethics committee members, industry professionals, post graduate students, study coordinators, regulatory officials and health policy makers from India and other countries like Sri Lanka, Bangladesh, Kenya, Nairobi, Nigeria, Tanzania and the UK.

-As part of our training activities in our CoE program, we conducted seven programs:
+As part of our training activities in our CoE program, we conducted nine programs:

 The objectives, method and participants are